 Rapid prototyping is a key part of RAD’s speed because it allows for early user feedback, which enables the project to start with a less defined set of requirements and then adapt as it progresses.
 Once a prototype has been agreed upon, the development team creates a working model using these specifications.

 Rapid Prototyping and Agile Methodology

 Rapid Prototyping and Agile both involve making incremental improvements over multiple iterations, but they’re not quite the same.
 Rapid Prototyping involves iterating at the design and planning phase to make structural decisions that are used to steer development.
 The prototype is separate from the product, and developers start afresh when they begin coding the product.

-In Agile, the iterative process is during the development phase.
-A Minimum Viable Product (MVP) is created and then tested and improved over multiple cycles.
-Essentially, the MVP is like a prototype itself, except it is not discarded and is instead continually updated until it becomes the final product.
+In Agile, the iterative process takes place during the development phase.
+The team creates a Minimum Viable Product (MVP), and then tests and improves it over multiple cycles.
+Essentially, the MVP is like a prototype itself, except it is not discarded and is instead continually updated, undergoing validation until it becomes the final product.
 Agile focuses on software development, while rapid prototyping focuses on design practices.